How to Choose the Best Wireless Android Charger

 First, double-check your phone's alignment on the pad.
 If that’s not the issue, check your power source.
 Make sure you’re using a quality fast wall charger that meets the requirements of your wireless charging pad.
 Using the adapter that came with your charger is always the best bet.

-How to Choose the Right Wireless Charger for You
+How to Pick the Perfect Wireless Charger for You

 With so many options out there, picking the right wireless charger can feel like a chore.
 But it really comes down to your lifestyle and how you use your devices.
 By asking yourself a few simple questions about your daily routine, you can easily find the perfect charger to fit your needs.
 Let’s walk through the key things to consider to find the right match for you and your phone.